hexaeder/PandocLetterTemplate/example.md

   price: -10.00

 preinvoice: |
-  This text will be displaye befor the invoice.
+  This text will be displayed before the invoice.

 postinvoice: |
   This text will be displayed after the invoice.